saipraneeth-987/Library-Book-Recommendation-System/books/README.md

     - Pagination of data displayed.
 Display max 10 books.
     - (Ambitious) Once the Modified ISBN is entered, use public service API (have to find out) and fetch the book title name, authors and the publisher information.
     - Download of books specific to a given stage.
+    - Try and see if you can deploy the stages to `pythonanywhere.com`

 * Stage 3: Submitted for Approval from Dean Academics